Foundation Spotlight: El Rio Community Health Center

 Children’s Embedded Dental Program

-El Rio Community Health Center in Tucson started working with Delta Dental in 2009 to embed dental teams in pediatric medical well visits as a way to educate parents and children in the importance of dental health and its connection to their overall health.
+El Rio Community Health Center in Tucson started working with Delta Dental in 2009 to embed dental teams in pediatric medical well visits as a way to educate parents and children on the importance of dental health and its connection to their overall health.
 The “Children’s Embedded Dental Program” began with a small kiosk in the pediatric waiting room of the main medical clinic.
 Dental hygienists would approach families in the waiting room to see if they could give the children a screening and varnish treatment while they waited for the medical appointment.

 All of those pediatric patients were given a screening, received a fluoride varnish treatment, bilingual education on how to brush their teeth, when to change their toothbrush and received a Smile Bag with a toothbrush, paste and floss.
 If the child had a dental emergency, they were whisked over to the dental clinic to be seen.